RVHUSA/semester-project2/README.md

 # Semester Project 2 - Vintage Vault

 ## 📖 Description
 Vintage Vault is a student-only auction web application where users can create listings, place bids, and manage their profiles using virtual credits.
-Visitors can browse and search listings, while full participation requires registration with a `@stud.noroff.no` email.
+Visitors can browse and search listings, while full participation requires registration with a @stud.noroff.no email.
+I chose the name Vintage Vault because “vintage” represents old and unique items, while “vault” gives the feeling of a place where treasures and valuable things are stored.
+The design is inspired by warm vintage colors to create a simple and nostalgic atmosphere.

 ---